tkhq/qos/src/qos_json/SPEC.md

 QOS uses JSON for protocol messages and signing payloads.
 Any JSON bytes that are hashed, signed, or verified MUST be canonicalized using QOS-normalized RFC 8785-style canonical JSON.
-QOS intentionally differs from RFC 8785 by banning all JSON number tokens.
+QOS intentionally differs from RFC 8785 by normalizing integer JSON numbers to decimal strings and rejecting non-integer numbers.

 ## Canonicalization